GrohTech/GrohTech/README.md

 Because of the experience with WordPress, I was tasked with (stay with me, as the responsibilities build):
   1. Mainting my department's WordPress website
   2. Creating and maintaining a new WordPress website for our division
-  3. Doing a massive update on an existing static site, which is the portal to software used by everyone on campus:
+  3. Doing a massive update on an existing static site, which is the portal to the maintenance management software used by everyone on campus:
      * Updated hundreds of files with a new style and a more concise message
      * Cleaned existing HTML/CSS files